“What does your company do?”

 Clear (immediately understandable): “Help IT teams manage 1,000+ servers with 3 engineers instead of 30.”

 One is corporate speak that could mean anything.
-The other is a concrete value proposition you can picture.
+The other is a value proposition you can picture.

 Weak homepage opener: “Founded in 2019 by three engineers who met at Stanford, we set out to revolutionize how companies think about…”